roloffs/gmailsort/README.md

 Usage examples
 --------------

+The following examples assume a `credentials.json` file in the project directory.

 1. To analyze the messages of your inbox with resepect to their sender domains and to see the envisaged label structure (without actually creating labels), call